-- (i) To review and recommend risk management strategies, policies and risk tolerance for the Board's approval. - (ii) To review and assess the adequacy of risk management policies and framework for identifying, measuring, monitoring and controlling risks as well as the extent to which these are operating effectively. - (iii) To oversee and ascertain that there are adequate infrastructure, resources and systems in place for an effective risk management and that the personnel responsible for implementing the Company's risk management systems perform those duties independently of the Company's risk taking activities. - (iv) To review management's periodic reports on risk exposure, risk portfolio composition and risk management activities.

-iii.
-Responsibilities of the Board Committees (continued)
+- (i) To review and recommend risk management strategies, policies and risk tolerance for the Board's approval. - (ii) To review and assess the adequacy of risk management policies and framework for identifying, measuring, monitoring and controlling risks as well as the extent to which these are operating effectively. - (iii) To oversee and ascertain that there are adequate infrastructure, resources and systems in place for an effective risk management and that the personnel responsible for implementing the Company's risk management systems perform those duties independently of the Company's risk taking activities. - (iv) To review management's periodic reports on risk exposure, risk portfolio composition and risk management activities. - (v) To review and assess the risk capital profiles to ensure adequacy of capital available in the insurance and shareholders' equity to support the total capital required as specified in the Risk-Based Capital Framework for Insurers issued by Bank Negara Malaysia. - (vi) To ensure that the investments of insurance funds are in accordance with the approved investment and risk management policy of the Board. - (vii) To perform any other functions in relation to risk management as may be agreed by the Risk Management Committee and the Board of Directors.